 - EUR 150.-, if aged under 15 years old.

-U.S. citizens visiting Spain who want to drive in Spain must obtain an international driving permit prior to their arrival in Spain.
+U.S. citizens who want to drive in Spain must obtain an international driving permit prior to their arrival.
 An international driving permit (IDP) translates your state-issued driver’s license into 10 languages so you can show it to officials in foreign countries to help them interpret your driver’s license.
 The IDP is not valid by itself and must be carried with your driver’s license.
 (US)

 You can use your Great Britain (GB) or Northern Ireland driving licence in all EU or European Economic Area (EEA) countries